Published: Nov. 30, 2010

 Coronary artery disease, high blood pressure, and diabetes are among the many conditions that can lead to heart failure, but in some cases these conditions reveal a general pattern of a lack of preventive care.

-At Durham Regional Hospital, a team utilized the Six Sigma process and tools to design a pilot program consisting of specific patient education and symptom management that included earlier follow-up appointments after a hospitalization and patients weighing themselves daily.
+At Duke Regional Hospital, a team utilized the Six Sigma process and tools to design a pilot program consisting of specific patient education and symptom management that included earlier follow-up appointments after a hospitalization and patients weighing themselves daily.

 Through funding by the hospital’s auxiliary, a calendar and scales were provided to patients for their use at home.